kennovation1/mercury/working2018/lightOutputs/README.md

 - Telelight 10: JETT TOWER.
 Disabled in software and also I recall that I cut the wired on the perf board.
 Bad ports on PACLED64
 - Telelight 11: SEP CAPSULE.
 Green is bad.
 I don't recall if wire is cut or not.
 Red left and right are okay.
 - Telelight 19: LANDING BAG.
 Right red is bad.
 It is super dim and not completely black.
 Red left and green are okay.
-  This bleeding seems to be in response to either RESCUE left or right
+  This bleeding seems to be in response to either RESCUE right
 - Intensity 50 seems good

 # TODO